-A growing number of jurisdictions are developing formal "carbon offset protocols" to enable using biochar amendments as a registered, monitored, and monetized carbon offset.
+Jurisdictions in Canada, the US, EU, UK and around the world are developing formal "carbon offset protocols" to enable using biochar as a registered, monitored, and monetized carbon offset.

-15. Is biochar a "fad"?
+16. Is biochar a "fad"?

 No. Biochar is a scientifically proven soil amendment that enhances the soil structure, adds carbon to the soil, promotes healthy microorganisms, and is safe for all soils.